alperakcan/libhthread/README.md

   and has benefits of:

   - has a negligible effect run-time speed
-  - does not reqiure any source code change
+  - does not require any source code change
   - operating system and architecture independent
   - easy to use
   - can detect errors of: